All Episodes

 Number one in the world, 23 years old, lives in Palm Beach Gardens in Monaco.

-Twenty-three years old.
+23 years old.

-I I took him aside, and I told him.
+I took him aside and I told him he was entirely humble.

-He was not distant, did not act like he didn't want to be there like some people in his situation do.
+Did not act like he didn't want to be there like some people in his situation do.

 I've done that.

-There are plenty of places I don't want to be, and I let people know when I'm there.
+There are plenty of places I don't want to be and I let people know when I'm there.

-What are you laughing at, Snertley?
+What are you laughing at, Snerdly?

-What do you mean no?
+What do you mean, no?

-Snurkly say it's not the kind of thing you should admit.
+Snerdley says it's not the kind of thing you should admit.

 Well, it doesn't happen much because I've reached a point in my life where I don't have to do what I don't want to do.